mbarker84/css-irl/src/pages/optimising-svgs-for-the-web.md

 tags: ["svg", "workflow"]
 ---

 Optimising SVG (scalable vector graphics) for web projects has the dual benefits of reducing the file size _and_ making them easier to work with.
-But plenty of times I’ve opened up an old web project and found that the SVG code is not optimal.
+But plenty of times I’ve opened up an old web project and found that the SVG code is messy and sub-optimal.
 In this article I’ll share my process for optimising SVG assets.

 Many icon libraries supply SVG assets that are already well-optimised.
-But if you’re creating your own graphics, or they are supplied by a designer, you might want to run them through a few optimisation steps.
+But if you’re creating your own graphics, or they are supplied by another designer, you might want to run them through a few optimisation steps.
 I mainly use Adobe Illustrator for creating and editing my SVGs.
 Here is a fairly simple icon created in Illustrator:

 <figure>
   <img src="optimising-svgs-for-the-web_01.png" alt="Black and white CSS IRL logo as SVG">